danielsaidi/website_danielsaidi/collections/_posts/2023/2023-04-30-deep-dish-swift-day-1.md

 ariel:  https://twitter.com/arielmichaeli
 ---

 2023 flew by and Deep Dish Swift suddenly happened!
-This is a summary of the first indie dev focused day.
-Since the talks are not recorded, reach out to the speakers and invite them to your conference to get more people to hear the great stories they have to tell.
+This is a summary of the first indie dev day.
+The talks are not recorded, so invite the speakers to your conference.

 ![DeepDish Swift logo]({{page.image}})